cgwire/zou/README.rst

 About authors
 ~~~~~~~~~~~~~

 Kitsu is written by CGWire, a company based in France.
-We help animation and
+We help with animation and
 VFX studios to collaborate better through efficient tooling.
 We already work
 with more than 70 studios around the world.